 The National Museum has 11 branches in Kraków, with this monolithic structure - apparently built over the course of half a century from 1935 to 1989 - being the main administrative branch and landing spot for the institution's most ambitious exhibits.
 Permanent exhibits include the Gallery of Weaponry & Uniforms and Gallery of Decorative Arts, but it's the consistently excellent temporary exhibits that should lure you here.
-Currently you'll find a high-profile exhibit on Stanisław Wyspiański (whose epic monument stands outside the entrance), and an exhibition of works by Peter Uklański is coming September 7th; see our What's On section for more details.
+Currently you'll find a high-profile exhibit on local son Stanisław Wyspiański (whose epic monument stands outside the entrance) - one of the most important artists of the turn of the 20th century.
 The main branch also currently exhibits one of the museum's most cherished treasures - Leonardo da Vinci's famous oil painting Lady With an Ermine; beloved by locals, the painting is displayed in its own separate room, to which visiting is limited to 20 individuals at a time and a separate ticket is required (20/15zł).
 One of Kraków's largest museums, you'd be wise to focus on what you're most interested in; to see it all would take the entire day.
 Outside a large monument of Stanisław Wyspiański - one of the most important artists of the turn of the 20th century - stands over a public square; inside you'll find a small shop and cafe.
 To get the most out of your visit, we recommend spending an extra 7/5zł for an audio guide, which is available in Polish, English, French, German, Russian.
 Tour groups are currently limited to 14 people and a technical break is scheduled between 12.00-12.30 and 14.30-15.00 respectively.

 Show on map

 Facilities for disabled

 Price/Additional InfoAdmission for all permanent exhibits 10/5zł, family ticket 20zł, kids 7-16 and students under 26 (with valid ID) 1zł, kids under 7 free; Sun free.
 Admission for first temporary exhibit 20/15zł, family 40zł (includes entry to permanent exhibits); 2nd temporary exhibit 15/10zł, family 30zł.
 Admission for all exhibits 50/30zł, family ticket 100zł.

 Al. Focha 1